iamsq/fsot/fsot/README.md

   -v3, --JUnit3 OR -v4, --JUnit4            - specify JUnit version used in the project

 Optional flags:
   -l,--list-tests                           - list all JUnit tests found within the project

-  -t                                        - run an individual test class or a list of test classes seperated by commas -a                                        - execute all identified tests except those specified in exclusion list -x,--exclusion-list <exclude>             - exclusion list - an individual test class or a list of test classes seperated by commas
+  -t                                        - run an individual test class or a list of test classes separated by commas -a                                        - execute all identified tests except those specified in exclusion list -x,--exclusion-list <exclude>             - exclusion list - an individual test class or a list of test classes separated by commas
-  -h,--html                                 - generates CodeCover HTML report`)
+  -h,--html                                 - generates CodeCover HTML report
 ```

 ## What is popped out?
 (Output)

 To understand the output produced by FSOT, it is necessary to understand (what kind of coverage items does CodeCover provide) [http://codecover.org/features/coverage.html].
-The output produced by FSOT is a [CSV] (http://en.wikipedia.org/wiki/Comma-separated_values) file that will be under ________________ directory.
+The output produced by FSOT is a [CSV] (http://en.wikipedia.org/wiki/Comma-separated_values) file, named `output.csv`, that will be under `fsot-base` directory within the project.
 The format of the CSV is as follows:
 ### Header
 ```